followthewhiteerabbit/IAM-lab-projects/README5.md

 <img width="3024" height="1608" alt="Untitled design (3)" src="https://github.com/user-attachments/assets/e2e751f3-c324-4204-b7f5-5366d79bb928" />

-**Screenshot 5 – Policy Enabled in Report-Only Mode**
+**Screenshot 5 – Grant Controls Configured with Password Reset (Policy in Report-Only Mode)**

-This screenshot shows the policy enabled in Report-only mode.
-Report-only mode allows administrators to validate how the policy would behave in production without impacting users.
-This step is critical for verifying detections, minimizing false positives, and safely transitioning the policy to enforcement.
+This screenshot shows the final Conditional Access configuration where the Grant control is set to “Require password change” and the policy is enabled in Report-only mode.
+This confirms that users identified as high risk would be forced to reset their password, while report-only mode allows administrators to safely observe policy behavior and validate detections before enforcing the control in production.

 <img width="3024" height="1610" alt="Untitled design" src="https://github.com/user-attachments/assets/683db89a-2e90-4d3e-a51d-4f5c4a60fa2a" />